-The RUTF is said to be a constitutionally protected fund.
+The RUTF is a constitutionally protected fund.

-This comes from Article 7, section 8 of the Iowa Constitution, which Iowa Const.
-Art.
-7, § 8, which states that motor vehicle registration fees and all licenses and excise taxes on motor vehicle fuel, except cost of administration, shall be used exclusively for the construction, maintenance and supervision of the public highways.
+This comes from Article 7, section 8 of the Iowa Constitution, which states that motor vehicle registration fees and all licenses and excise taxes on motor vehicle fuel, except cost of administration, shall be used exclusively for the construction, maintenance, and supervision of the public highways.